tackman/yurikure/rule-src/rule-en.md

    - The confessed to girl's choice is decided by the player who has control over her.
 Other players may interrupt to change the girl's choice by revealing their Control Points.
    - If no player reveals Control Points for the confessed to girl, the girl will choose "No".

-1. When the confessed to girl chooses "No", the result is determined by a roll of a dice.
+1. When the confessed to girl chooses "No", the result is determined by the roll of a dice.
    - If the rolled number is less than or equal to Favor level, this Girl Pair will become a couple (even though the confessed to girl said "No".)
    - If the rolled number is greater than the Favor level, they will not become a couple, and the Favor level increases by 1 between them.